November 16-20, 2020

-Tipping Point offers a virtual multi-day event featuring conversations that explore challenges, share best practices, and coalesce us around critical next steps to address key affordable housing issues in our state.
-Tipping Point will be held from November 16-20, 2020 and will feature a daily menu of live and on-demand plenary and symposium sessions, and smaller informal discussion-based gatherings aimed at building networks and sharing ideas.
-Tipping Point is relevant to all in Connecticut's affordable housing industry, including:
+Tipping Point offered a virtual multi-day event featuring conversations that explore challenges, share best practices, and coalesce us around critical next steps to address key affordable housing issues in our state.
+Tipping Point was held from November 16-20, 2020 and featured a daily menu of live and on-demand sessions and discussion-based gatherings aimed at building networks and sharing ideas.
+Tipping Point recordings are available on demand on the Partnership's YouTube channel and are relevant to all in Connecticut's affordable housing industry, including:

 - Affordable housing developers

 - Tenants and tenant advocates

 - Public housing authorities

 - Municipal and state policy leaders

 Tipping Point was offered free and open to all with the generous support of our sponsors.

 Partnership for Strong Communities created Tipping Point to provide a landing place for the learning and networking previously served by the Affordable Housing Alliance Annual Conference.
 For questions or more information, contact firstname.lastname@example.org.